9 ways to keep your family safe from wildfires

 9. Exercise sound judgment.
 As with any challenging situation, your composure during wildfires will ensure that you don’t take unnecessary risks or pose any additional dangers to your family and home.
 Stay calm; use radios, television, and telephones to stay informed and connected.
 Remember, wildfires can last several days and roads may be inaccessible for fuel delivery or emergency services.
 If any questions arise, contact your local Ferrellgas office or fire department.

-To stay prepared in the event of a wildfire, visit the Propane Education and Research Council’s Custom Wildfire Module Center.
+To stay prepared in the event of a wildfire, visit the Propane Education & Research Council’s Custom Wildfire Module Center.

 Information in this blog provided by the Propane Education & Research Council.